MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/single-server.md

 Now that you've completed the single server configuration, you're ready to deploy your workload(s).

-## Adding servers to a single server cluster
+## Adding servers to a single-node cluster

-You can add servers to your single server cluster, also known as scaling out, though there are some manual steps you must take to properly configure Storage Spaces Direct fault domains (`FaultDomainAwarenessDefault`) in the process.
+You can add servers to your single-node cluster, also known as scaling out, though there are some manual steps you must take to properly configure Storage Spaces Direct fault domains (`FaultDomainAwarenessDefault`) in the process.
 These steps aren't present when adding servers to clusters with two or more servers.

 1. Validate the cluster by specifying existing server(s) and the new server: [Validate an Azure Stack HCI cluster - Azure Stack HCI | Microsoft Docs](../deploy/validate.md)
 2. If cluster validation was successful, add the new server to the cluster: [Add or remove servers for an Azure Stack HCI cluster - Azure Stack HCI | Microsoft Docs](../manage/add-cluster.md)